JNRowe/jnrowe.github.io/thoughts/burn_out.rst

 I figured out how to work with this entirely by accident.
 Politely offer answers that move them away from you.
 It is by far the easiest solution.

-In one instance I suggested alternatives packages to an expensive user, with the hope they'd quietly move on.
+In one instance I suggested alternative packages to an expensive user, with the hope they'd quietly move on.
 Which is evil really, as what you're really doing is dreaming that they'll move on to bother a developer who isn't you.